History of cookware, how has our cookware changed?

 When did humans discover fire and use fire to cook food?

 Evidence of humans using utilizing fire has been found at Israel’s, Qesem Cave dates back 300,000 to 400,000 years.
 In the cave, a hearth was discovered.
 This shows that there was most likely a fire continuously burning in the cave.

 So when did primitive humans first cook food?

 Possibly 1.9 million years ago however this is debated.
 Unfortunately, fires don’t seem to leave much behind for archaeologists to sift through.

 Why did primitive humans cook food?

 Not only does meat taste better when cooked it also kills bacteria.
 Importantly meat would have been hard to come by.
 The hunting of game with very primitive tools would have been extremely dangerous and come with great risk.
 Humans knew cooking extended the storage life of food.

 Secondly, cooking food breaks down protein and plant cells, making food easier to cut, chew and digest.
 Eating raw meat burns a lot of calories, therefore, cooking meat provided essential calories for survival.
 There are even theories, cooking food was instrumental in the development of the human brain and lead to the evolution of man.

 When did humans first boil water?

-When humans started boiling liquids probably at a much later date than cooking meat however some think Neanderthals were able to boil liquids using birch bark.
+Humans started boiling liquids probably at a much later date than cooking meat.
+However, some think Neanderthals were able to boil liquids using birch bark.